Zidane planning break after Real Madrid exit

 Zinedine Zidane says he does not plan to take on another coaching job immediately after leaving Real Madrid.

-The 45-year-old made the unexpected announcement on Thursday that he will be stepping down as head coach at the Santiago Bernabeu, just five days after winning a third Champions League in a row.
+The 45 year-old made the unexpected announcement on Friday (AEST) that he will be stepping down as manager at the Santiago Bernabeu, just five days after winning a third UEFA Champions League in a row.

 The former France star won nine major trophies in less than three years in charge of the club and has already been tipped as a possible replacement for Didier Deschamps after France's World Cup campaign.